 - You may also have to complete a Uniform Support Order signed by both parties.
 There are instructions included on this form that must be followed.

 - You may also have to complete a Child Support Guidelines Worksheet.
 For help in calculating the amount of child support in your case, go to the Department of Health and Human Services Division of Child Support Services website and use their DHHS Child Support Modification Kit (This link takes you to DHHS's site.
-The worksheet calculator link is on the left-hand side of the page).
+The worksheet calculator link can be found here).

 B. Contested case